Nayabi26/Nayabi26/README.md

 - 👋 Hi, I’m @Nayabi26
-- 👀 I’m interested in web development/game development
+- 👀 I’m interested in HTML5 games
-- 🌱 I’m currently learning html,css,js,react
+- 🌱 I’m currently learning html,css,js
-- 💞️ I’m looking to collaborate ..
-- 📫 How to reach me ...

 <!---
 Nayabi26/Nayabi26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.